Differential/accounts-entry/index.markdown

 Run:

 ```
-mrt add accounts-ui
-mrt add accounts-password
 mrt add accounts-entry
 ```

-You need to have `accounts-ui` package, as we depend on aspects of it.
+You can install the `accounts-ui` package, as it is still used for oauth setup.

 ## Provided routes